pivotal/docs-tap/scc/ootb-template-reference.hbs.md

 ## convention-template

 ### Purpose
-Create the PodTemplateSpec for the kubernetes configuration (e.g. the knative service or kubernetes deployment) which will be applied to the cluster.
+Create the PodTemplateSpec for the Kubernetes configuration (e.g. the knative service or kubernetes deployment) which are applied to the cluster.

 ### Used by